- Location: Nashville, TN

 Pacific Coast League

 After the 1997 season, the American Association ceased operations, with the Sounds among the teams that were moved into the Pacific Coast League.
-They also joined the Pittsburgh Pirates farm system at this time.
+They also again changed parents, joining the Pittsburgh Pirates.
 Under the Pirates, they mostly struggled on the field but did reach the league championship series in 2003, again finishing as runner-up.
 Another highlight that year was pitcher John Wasdin throwing a perfect game on April 7th against the Albuquerque Isotopes.
-Since 2005, the Sounds have been a Milwaukee Brewers affiliate.
-In their first year with the Brewers, led by top prospects Prince Fielder, Rickie Weeks, Corey Hart, and Nelson Cruz (who was named the playoff MVP), they won the PCL title, giving Nashville its first championship in over two decades.
+They moved to the Milwaukee Brewers in 2005.
+In their first year with the Brewers, led by top prospects Prince Fielder, Rickie Weeks, Corey Hart and Nelson Cruz (who was named the playoff MVP), they won the PCL title, giving Nashville its first championship in over two decades.
 They made the playoffs again in 2006, with one of the best regular-season records in the minors, but following devastating September call-ups were swept in the first round.
 In 2007, Manny Parra, one of the most coveted draft-and-follow players ever signed, threw a perfect game for the Sounds.
-The Sounds were scheduled to move into a new downtown ballpark called First Tennessee Field in 2008, but due to problems with financing and design plans, the deal fell through.
+They were scheduled to move into a new downtown ballpark to be called First Tennessee Field in 2008, but due to problems with financing and design plans, the deal fell through.
 Years later, a deal came together and a stadium of that name - but now First Horizon Park - opened in 2015.
 It may become a victim of its own success, if that success is contributing to what has become a credible effort to bring MLB to Nashville.